Travelling to India

 Safety and Precautions

 You will have an opportunity to change money at the airport upon arrival.
-ATMs linked to international networks are common in most towns and cities in India and are available near our own yoga centre.
+ATMs linked to international networks are common in most towns and cities in India and are available near the beaches.
 It is always advisable to carry cash as a back-up in case the ATM is out of order, the power goes down or you have any issue with your cards.

 ** Please note : You must carry your passport whenever you change currency or travellers cheques.
 Commission for foreign exchange is increasingly rare.